Provable Scaling Laws of Feature Emergence from Learning Dynamics of Grokking: Stage I: Lazy Learning (Overfitting)

 At the beginning of the training, both $W$ and $V$ are initialized with independent zero-mean random variables.
 Therefore, the backpropagated gradient $G_F$ is pure random noise.
-Over time, the hidden activation $F$ is mostly unchanged, and only the output layer learns.

-In this case, $F$ can be treated as fixed during this stage of learning, and we can write down and solve the gradient dynamics analytically.
-Specifically, the gradient dynamics of $V$ is given by:
+Over time, the hidden activation $F$ is mostly unchanged, and only the output layer $V$ learns.
+In this case, $F$ can be treated as fixed during this stage of learning, and we can prove the following properties of $G_F$ (Sec.~\ref{sec:dynamics-stage-I}):